...

 Tax identification number for foreign citizens

-When you move to Italy, you need a tax identification number (Codice Fiscale), which is a 16 alphanumeric characters code, in order to be identified by the Public Administration, including signing a tenancy contract, opening a bank account, or obtaining benefits.
+When you move to Italy, you need a tax identification number (Codice Fiscale).
+It is a 16 alphanumeric characters code allowing identification by the Public Administration.
+Besides, it allows signing a tenancy contract, opening a bank account, or obtaining benefits.

-EU citizens may apply for it at any Italian Revenue Agency office showing a valid ID card and an Italian address.
+EU citizens may apply for it at any Italian Revenue Agency office.
+They just have to show a valid ID card and an Italian address.

 Non-EU citizens must submit at least one of the following documents: